Overview

 - Persistent muscular pain despite stretching or physiotherapy

-A consultation is required to confirm suitability and rule out other causes of chest pain.
+A consultation is required to confirm that symptoms arise from muscular trigger points and not from other causes of chest pain.

-A trigger point injection involves placing a small amount of local anaesthetic, sometimes combined with steroid, into the tight muscle area.
-The medication helps relax the muscle fibres and reduce pain signals.
+A trigger point injection involves placing a small amount of local anaesthetic, sometimes combined with steroid medication, directly into the tight muscle area.
+The medication helps relax the contracted muscle fibres and calm pain signals.

-The procedure is quick and typically well tolerated.
-Multiple trigger points can be treated in the same session if needed.
+The procedure is quick and usually well tolerated.
+Multiple trigger points can be treated in the same session when necessary.
+The aim is to restore more comfortable movement and breathing by reducing muscular tension.

 What to expect during the procedure

-- Your consultant reviews the plan and answers any final questions.
+Your consultant will review the treatment plan and answer any final questions before the injection is performed.

 After the procedure